 When using the Erae Touch from Embodme with Ableton Live you can now use my Max for Live device to change layout from within Ableton Live.
-The flexibility to create your own interface layouts on the Erae Touch gives you the freedom to design a controller for each song/part in your performance – obviously when starting those songs and parts you don’t want to worry about having the right layout template selected.
+The flexibility to create your own interface layouts on the Erae Touch gives you the freedom to design a controller for each song/part in your performance.
+You don’t need to worry about selecting the right layout.
 Set up automations in advance and expand the freedom and usability from this great MIDI controller.

 Installation and Set-Up

 Download and save the device in your User Library or any other set folder structure you are using to store 3rd party Max for Live devices.
 If you want to know how to do that please check out the manual I did for that here.

 Just drag’n’drop the device on an empty MIDI Track in Ableton Live and set the “MIDI To” to the “Erae Touch”.
 Done!

 You are now able to select the different interface layouts on your Erae Touch from within Ableton Live in various ways.

 Note: “Erae Touch will only appear in the “MIDI To” tab if when you activated the “Out -> Track” port in Ableton Live’s MIDI preferences.